[all chapters in html] [all chapters in pdf] [lost world forum]

 - Vine Delorian, Red Earth, White Lies (1995)

 - Deals with Indians in the Americas.
-It is mostly political, except that he makes a clear case both for why a 11,500 BC "invasion" of the Americas by Asiatics is unlikely, and why the notion is held with such tenacity.
-A number of other interesting topics which smack of Young Earth.
+It is mostly political, except that he makes a clear case both for why an 11,500 BC "invasion" of the Americas by Asiatics is unlikely, and why the notion is held with such tenacity.
+A number of other interesting topics which smack of a Young Earth philosophy.

 - Michael Grant, The Ancient Mediterranean (1969)